 His early venture experience came in handy when he joined the surf brand ENERGIA, one of the pioneering surfing brands in Brazil.
-His innovative ocean painting style applied with airbrush on surf boards helped turn the brand into one of the most prominent in Brazil, exporting goods to California, Hawaii, Japan and Australia.
+His innovative painting style applied with airbrush on surf boards helped turn the brand into one of the most prominent in Brazil, exporting goods to California, Hawaii, Japan and Australia.

-In 1986 he was invited to adapt his creative designs and develop techniques to paint a new model of 28 feet Cigarette offshore style boat.
+With his painting style recognized he was invited to adapt his creative designs and develop techniques to paint a new model of 28 feet Cigarette offshore style boat.
 It was the start of a long relationship with the yacht industry which took him across the world to work in places such as Viareggio, Italy and Cape Canaveral, Florida.

-During the 1990s he carried on creating designs for several yacht companies, both in Brazil and in the US, and in 1992 he took part in the Miami Boat Show for the first time, where he met Guy Harvey and Al Barnes - two of the world's most renowned ocean fishing artists.
+During the 1990s he carried on creating designs for several yacht companies, both in Brazil and in the US, and took part in the Miami Boat Show for the first time, where he met Guy Harvey and Al Barnes - two of the world's most renowned ocean fishing artists.
 In 1993 he started his own company, LF Clark Special Paintings.

-In 1998 he took a course of contemporary art with artist Daniel Senise at Parque Lage’s Art School (EAV) and started transferring to canvas his ocean views from diving and fishing trips recollections as well as his experiences from his years of working on the yacht industry.
+He took a course of contemporary art with artist Daniel Senise at Parque Lage’s Art School (EAV) and started transferring to canvas his ocean views from diving and fishing trips recollections as well as his experiences from his years of working on the yacht industry.

-His debut in the art world was in 1999 with his first individual show in Rio de Janeiro and in the following years he went on to take part in several collective and individual shows both in Rio de Janeiro and São Paulo with his ocean art in original paintings and prints.
+His debut in the art world was in 1999 with his first individual exhibition in Rio de Janeiro and in the following years he went on to take part in several collective and individual shows both in Rio de Janeiro and São Paulo with his ocean art in original paintings and prints.

 After 16 years of taking part on Boat Shows with his boat designs, he had his first chance to showcase his art at the Rio de Janeiro’s fair of 2002.

-In 2005 and 2006 two of his paintings was selected by the Marlin Magazine Board of Judges to feature in the magazine’s Art Gallery Issues, which encouraged him to take part in the Fort Lauderdale and Miami Boat Shows, amongst others, like the Dive Show in Palm Beach, Florida and your sea art was very well received by the American public.
+In 2005 and 2006 two of his paintings was selected by the Marlin Magazine Board of judges to feature in the magazine’s Art Gallery Issues, which encouraged him to take part in the Fort Lauderdale and Miami Boat Shows, amongst others, like the Dive Show in Palm Beach, Florida and his sea art was very well received by the American public.
+His art work has been on show in galleries in Miami, Rio de Janeiro and São Paulo.

-Since 2008 he has been working only by commission from clients in Brazil and in the US.
-His art work has been on show in galleries in Rio de Janeiro, São Paulo and Miami.
+Since then he has been working only by commission from clients in Brazil, Europe and in the US.